matteofox/SHINE/README.md

 This code identifies connected structures above a given SNR threshold in 2D/3D datasets.

+To report bugs or suggest new features please write to:

+matteo.fossati@unimib.it and d.tornotti@campus.unimib.it

+REQUIREMENTS

+The code requires the numpy, scipy, astropy and cc3d packages.

+USAGE

 For more info, please call the codes with the -h option.

 A more detailed documentation is forthcoming.

-To report bugs or suggest new features please write to:

-matteo.fossati@unimib.it and d.tornotti@campus.unimib.it

 LICENSE